Tired? Fed up?

 Attention is narrow like that.
 Everything you look at comes at the expense of something else.
 It’s like an opportunity cost.
 In this case, it comes at the expense of seeing yourself.

-It also leads to jealousy and envy, both of which will sever your chances of self-improvement and turn you into a self-immolating, spiteful lunatic.
-You know the kind.
+It also leads to jealousy and envy, both of which will sever your chances of self-improvement and turn you into a spiteful lunatic.

 Dispose of them immediately.
-You can do so now by eliminating pointless comparisons that only serve to destroy you.
+You can do so now by eliminating pointless comparisons that only destroy you.
 Get about your own business, and live your life content once more.

 Accept yourself even if you suck